Koopman operator learning using invertible neural networks: Numerical experiments

 Figure~\ref{fig:AC_example} clearly shows that FlowDMD can reconstruct the original state most accurately.
-It reveals that the absolute error of both exact DMD and LIR-DMD increase over time, but FlowDMD can maintain the error in a low level all the time.
-Numerical results show that FlowDMD is more robust and generalizes better than Exact DMD and LIR-DMD.
-The error of the state reconstruction for three methods are given in Figure \ref{fig:AC_error}.
+It reveals that the absolute error of exact DMD, EDMD and LIR-DMD increase over time, but FlowDMD can maintain the error in a low level all the time.
+In addition, numerical results show that FlowDMD is more robust and generalizes better than Exact DMD, EDMD and LIR-DMD.
+Specifically, the error of the state reconstruction for four methods are given in Figure~\ref{fig:AC_error}.
 At the beginning time, FlowDMD has the biggest relative error because the norm of the true state variables is too small, which leads to a large relative error.
-As time evolves, the error of FlowDMD reaches the lowest level among all three methods.
+As time evolves, the error of FlowDMD reaches the lowest level among all four methods.
 In Figure~\ref{fig:AC_testdata}, we use the test data set to evaluate the generalization ability.
-The FlowDMD has almost the smallest total relative $L_2$ error in most examples and the average of the total relative $L_2$ error is $ 9\%$.
+The FlowDMD has almost the smallest TRL2E in most examples and the average of the total relative $L_2$ error is $ 9\%$.
 It also shows that the fluctuation of error for FlowDMD is smaller than that of LIR-DMD, which demonstrates that FlowDMD has a better generalization ability and is more robust than LIR-DMD.